 I scream, you scream, we all scream for ice cream!
-Did you know July is National Ice Cream Month?
-The best way to cool off and celebrate is by scooping up the babes and visiting local old-school ice cream parlors that spoon out signature treats and a heap of nostalgia.
-Here are seven great places to go, from North Shore gem where Al Capone used to hang, to a South Side institution that serves ice cream in every color of the rainbow.
+The best way to cool off and celebrate the dog days of summer is by scooping up the babes and visiting local old-school ice cream parlors that spoon out signature treats and a heap of nostalgia.
+Here are a few great places to go, from North Shore gem where Al Capone used to hang, to a South Side institution that serves ice cream in every color of the rainbow.